If you are visiting England and require care in our hospitals, this page provides more information.

-Enquire about treatmentNHS hospitals have a legal obligation to establish whether a person is an overseas visitor and whether charges apply, if any exemptions are in place or whether the individual’s home country has a reciprocal agreement with the UK.
+You can enquire here about treatmentWe have a legal obligation to establish whether a person is an overseas visitor.
+This includes whether charges apply, if any exemptions are in place, or whether the individual’s home country has a reciprocal agreement with the UK.

 Where there is no exemption or reciprocal agreement in place we must charge the person receiving treatment and recover the costs from them.